Incentivizing Information Acquisition: Introduction

 Formally, I study a model in which the principal wants to incentivize the agent to acquire information on an underlying state $\theta \in \mathbb{R}$.
 For simplicity, I assume the state $\theta$ admits an improper uniform common prior.\footnote{I generalize the model to the case where the state is multi-dimensional and the case with Gaussian prior.} The agent can acquire a costly signal $s\in \mathbb R$ about the state.
 The signal takes the form $s=\theta+\frac{1}{\lambda}\varepsilon$ where $\varepsilon$ is drawn from some symmetric and single-peaked probability density function, and $\lambda$ is a measure of precision controlled by the agent.
 An important example is the case where $\varepsilon$ admits a standard Gaussian distribution.
 The agent chooses precision $\lambda$ at a cost $c(\lambda)$.

 The principal observes neither the agent's signal $s$ nor the agent's choice of precision $\lambda$.
 The agent makes a report $a\in \mathbb R$ after observing the signal.
 The principal wants to incentivize the agent to maximize precision and truthfully report his signal.
 She does so by a transfer rule $t$ that depends on the report $a$ and the state $\theta$, which is eventually observed by both players.\footnote{I study the case where the state is unobservable but the principal has a private signal about the state later.} I impose limited liability ($t\geq 0$) and limited budget.
 The budget can only be used for this task.
 The agent's payoff is his expected utility on transfer minus the cost.
-I allow any increasing utility function, which accommodates arbitrary risk attitude of the agent.
+I allow for any increasing utility function, which accommodates arbitrary risk attitude of the agent.
+I also allows for arbitrary lower-semicontinuous cost function.

 I refer to a transfer rule as \textit{optimal} if it induces the maximum precision among all transfers and elicits truthful reports.
 There are at least two difficulties in this problem.
 First, the transfer design problem is an infinite-dimensional optimization problem, as the transfer rule itself is a function.
 Second, there are two layers of incentive compatibility issues.
 The principal does not observe the precision chosen by the agent, which is a moral hazard problem, and she does not observe the signal either, leading to a communication problem.